mikerobeson/nf-refdb-amplicon/README.md

 # nf-refdb-amplicon
 Nextflow pipeline for generating reference databases for amplicon sequences.

-:construction:

-*Caution, this package is still under development and has not been thoroughly tested.
-Currently, we can not guarantee that the outputs are correct!
-Workflow commands and modes of operation may change.*
+:construction: *Caution, this package is still under development and has not been thoroughly tested.
+Workflow commands and modes of operation may change.* :construction:

-:construction:

 ## How to install and run